Euro zone sentiment improves in Dec, but inflation still negative

 The better reading was mainly thanks to an improvement in industry to -7.2 from -10.1 and among consumers to -13.9 from -17.6 points.

-Services became 0.8% more expensive in December compared to November and 0.7% more expensive than a year earlier.
-Consumers also paid more for food, alcohol and tobacco, but a 6.9% plunge in energy prices and cheaper industrial goods brought the whole index lower.
+The ECB expects inflation to rise to 0.3% in the first quarter, then to 1.5% by the fourth quarter as activity restarts and weak year earlier figures get knocked out from base figures.

-Without the volatile energy and unprocessed food components, inflation was positive at 0.4% year-on-year in December, the same rate as in the previous three months.
-An even narrower measure excluding alcohol and tobacco was also stable at 0.2%.
+Still, inflation, which has undershot the ECB's nearly 2% target since 2013, is likely to dip again next year and will not approach the bank's objective for years to come as the recover from the pandemic will be protracted.

-Separately, Eurostat said euro zone retail sales were far weaker than expected in November as countries across Europe reintroduced pandemic restrictions.
-The sales declines were deepest in Belgium and France which imposed the toughest measures, including non-essential store closures, earlier.
+Separately, Eurostat said euro zone retail sales plunged much more than expected in November as countries across Europe began to re-introduce pandemic restrictions.
+The sales falls were deepest in Belgium and France which imposed the toughest measures early.

 ((jan.strupczewski@thomsonreuters.com; +32 2 287 68 37; Reuters Messaging: jan.strupczewski.reuters.com@reuters.net))